preqon/neurosparks-gtec-hack/README.md

 `experiment.ipynb` for data visualisation.

-The `experiment.ipynb` notebook also includes our final signal processing, but these were copied to other scripts towards the end of the hack for ease of use.
+The `experiment.ipynb` notebook also includes our final csp+lda implementation, but these were copied to other scripts towards the end of the hack for ease of use.

 Our simple pre-processing method is inside `preprocess.m` (missing on init).